xamarin/Xamarin.Forms.CarouselView/readme.md

 If no `MetaPlatform` is passed, then `all` `MetaPlatform` is assigned as a default.

+## Building Leaf and Part Platforms
+`LeafPlatforms` and `PartPlatforms` are platforms that delegate to one of the projects that compose the `MetaProject` to actually preform the build.

+### Leaf Platforms
+A `LeafPlatform` is a desktop platform augmented with a `meta` `MetaPlatform` (see [MetaPlatform](#metaplatform)).
+Every `LeafPlatform` has no children and one or more parent `MetaPlatforms` (see [MetaPlatform Hierarchy](#metaplatform-hierarchy)).
+For example, the `monodroid` and `monotouch` `MetaPlatforms` each have a `AnyCPU` `LeafPlatform` which can be built like this:

+    src\carouselView\lib> msbuild /v:m /p:Platform=AnyCPU /p:MetaPlatform=monotouch
+    src\carouselView\lib> msbuild /v:m /p:Platform=AnyCPU /p:MetaPlatform=monodroid

+Though `LeafPlatforms` have no `MetaPlatform` children they may still be composed of various `PartPlatforms` as is described in the following section.

 ### Part Platforms
-A `MetaPlatform` can combine what used to be two separate assemblies (parts) into a single composite assembly.
-This might be done to simplify deployment and consumption of the library or to simplify "tree shaking".
+A `MetaPlatform` may have merged what used to be two separate assemblies (parts) into a single composite assembly.
 For example, `MetaPlatform` `xamarin.ios` merges what used to be the "portable assembly" ([src\carouselView\lib\portable][5]) and "platform assembly" ([src\carouselView\lib\ios][6]) into a single composite assembly.

-Composite assemblies open the possibility that code in what used to be one of the separate assemblies can reference internal members in the logic of what used to be the other assembly.
+In addition to simplifying deployment and tree-shaking, merging also opens the possibility that code in what used to be one of the separate assemblies can reference internal members in the code of what used to be the other assembly.
 Sometimes this is desired.
 For example, the `RenderWithAttribute` can point directly to the renderer (see  [CarouselViewLibrary.cs][4]).
 However most of the time this is undesired behavior.
 So, by default, to raise a compiler error when this happens, under the hood, in parallel to building the composite assembly, the separate portable and platform assemblies are also built.
 For example, look at the output of a `xamarin.ios` build:
 ```
 src\carouselView\lib> msbuild /v:m /p:MetaPlatform=xamarin.ios
 CarouselView -> \bld\bin\debug\carouselView\lib\dotnet\Xamarin.Forms.CarouselView.dll
 CarouselView -> \bld\bin\debug\carouselView\lib\xamarin.ios\Xamarin.Forms.CarouselView.dll
 ```
-Three assemblies are created even though only two are reported:
+Three assemblies are created (even though only two are reported if `/v:m` is passed):
-- `xamarin.ios\Xamarin.Forms.CarouselView.dll` is the composite assembly (`COMPOSITE` defined).
+- `xamarin.ios\Xamarin.Forms.CarouselView.dll` is the composite assembly (`COMPOSITE` is defined during this build).
 - `dotnet\Xamarin.Forms.CarouselView.dll` is the portable assembly
 - and the build of what used to be the platform assembly is not logged but is output to `bld\obj\debug\carouselView\lib\part\xamarin.ios`.